gvwilson/sensibleadventures/gleam/gleam.md

 "Come on," he said.
 "Show me where she is."

-They walked quickly back to Granna's house, Gleam in front, the teacher behind him.
+They walked quickly back to Grandma's house, Gleam in front, the teacher behind him.
 The moment he felt the beads, Gleam said, "She's just in front of her door."